jim-schwoebel/allie/README.md

 python3 test.py
 ```

+Note you can quickly download datasets from AWS buckets and train machine learning models from there.

 #### alternative

 Note that there are many incomptible Python libraries with Windows, so I encourage you to instead run Allie in a Docker container with Ubuntu or on [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).